syncfusion-content/install-docs/Common/Big-Data-Enterprise/Big-Data-Agent/Big-Data-Agent.md

 2. Setup is installed.

-   > Note: x.x.x.x needs to be replaced with the Big Data version installed on your machine.
+   N> x.x.x.x needs to be replaced with the Big Data version installed on your machine.

 ### Command Line Uninstallation